-Hawker highlights around the corner include my neighbour's kaya toast and eggs (Toh Soon, 7.30am-6pm at Campbell Street), wonton mee (morning), koay teow th'ng (morning to early aftn), pork broth (12pm till late), roti prata and fried maggi mee (9pm -4am), Nasi Kandar (24 hours). ** A food map will be provided!
+Hawker highlights around the corner include my neighbour's kaya toast and eggs (Toh Soon, 7.30am-6pm at Campbell Street), wonton mee (morning), koay teow th'ng (morning to early aftn), pork broth (9am till late), roti prata and fried maggi mee (9pm -4am), Nasi Kandar (24 hours). ** A food map will be provided!

-Interaction with Guests
+Interaction with guests

-Other Things to Note
+Other things to note

 Please let me know your check in times soon after you book, for planning ease.
 I'm generally flexible with check-in and check-out times but if there is a back-to-back booking, then do note that the standard 12pm check out time and 3pm check in will apply.

 - I also allocate about 30 mins to be on site to check in guests, so do let me know on that day if your flight is delayed or you're gg to make a detour before arriving at the appointed time.

-Strictly no smoking indoors.
+- Strictly no smoking indoors.
 I hope guests will appreciate that they are staying in a heritage home - which is made of timber!

-If there are other guests staying on the upper floors, please do observe the system for bolting and barring the traditional wooden front doors, when going in and out!
+- If there are other guests staying on the upper floors, please do observe the system for bolting and barring the traditional wooden front doors, when going in and out!

-This host has 61 reviews for other properties.View other reviews
+This host has 125 reviews for other properties.View other reviews

 I've lived in Malaysia, Singapore, the US, UK and parts of Europe.
 I'm a writer and have authored a travel book on Malaysia.
 As a traveller, I believe in a more "authentic" experience rather and getting a sense of the local way of life.
 That's why an Airbnb hosting appeals to me.